pixegami/saas-starter/saas-site/README.md

 This repository holds the front-end code for the SaaS-starter site.
 It relies on the API in the infrastructure stack being deployed already.
 The site is serverless, using a Gatsby to statically render some pages, but React to also provide auth-gated interaction.

-View the live example at: www.saas-starter-stack.com
+View the live example at: [SaaS Starter Stack](https://saas-starter-stack.com/)

 ## Development